 This script recreates offline_db files from the latest checkpoint.
 If it fails, then check to see if the most recent checkpoint in the /p4/<instance>/checkpoints directory is bad (ie doesn't look like the right size compared to the others), and if so, delete it and rerun this script.
-If the error you are getting is that the journal replay failed, then the only option is to run Section 9.4.6, "live checkpoint.sh" script.
+If the error you are getting is that the journal replay failed, then the only option may be to run Section 8.4.6, "live_checkpoint.sh" script.